 The Explicit method has priority over the LDAP server method.

-If you have configured neither the append_domain parameter nor any of the [USERMAPPING] sections, SPS assumes that the RADIUS username of the user is the same as the gateway username.
+If you have configured neither the append_domain parameter nor any of the [USERMAPPING] sections, SPS assumes that the external Okta identity of the user is the same as the gateway username.

 [usermapping source=explicit]